 -

-Paradigm Shift: From Rational Choice to Perspective (Kristen Renwick Monroe, 2001)
+Monroe 2001_Paradigm Shift: From Rational Choice to Perspective

 The macro and micro levels of this system correspond, respectively, to the discipline as a whole and individual scholars within it.